The-going/evlproject/content/dovetail/pipeline/_index.md

 - RCU read sides may be entered to access protected data since RCU is watching,

-- the virtual interrupt state (stall bit) might legitimately be different from the hardware interrupt state.
+- the virtual interrupt state (stall bit) of the in-band stage might legitimately be different from the hardware interrupt state.

 This also means that RCU-awareness is denied to activities running on the out-of-band stage outside of the pipeline entry context.
-As a result, the companion core has no RCU protection against accessing stale data.
+As a result, the companion core has no RCU protection against accessing stale data, except from its interrupt handlers (i.e. those marked as running out-of-band with the IRQF_OOB flag).

 All of the above is possible because hardware interrupts are always disabled when running the pipeline entry code, therefore pipeline